kayuksel/multi-rl-crowd-sim/README.md

 # multi-rl-crowd-sim
-Multi-Agent Reinforcement Learning of Crowd Simulation in GPU (PyTorch)
+Multi-Agent Reinforcement Learning of Crowd Simulation in GPU (PyTorch) Also, developing Predator-Prey Behaviours and a Battlefield Simulation!

 Check the following videos for behaviour learnt by each simulation type: